jupyterhealth/software-documentation/cloud-storage-reference-app.md

 ### Access Control

-A user may choose to consent/share only a specific subset of *scopes* (eg Heart Rate) from a specific subset of device data (eg *iHealth*) with a specific study group.
-This fine-grained access control requires joining study groups (organizations) and device data (observations) with a reference to scopes.
+A user may choose to consent/share only a specific subset of *scopes* (eg Heart Rate) from a specific subset of personal device data (eg *iHealth*) with a specific study group.
+This fine-grained access control requires joining study groups (organizations) and personal device data (observations) with a reference to scopes.

 The original requirements envisioned this IAM web app to be only concerned with authentication and authorization and retain the existing CHCS for data management.
 However to support the required fine-grained access control, the IAM web app needs to maintain a database with references to the complete catalog of data (or at minimum proxies for all data records).
 To achieve this with two different databases requires a syncing process to keep both databases up to date which adds significant complexity.
 It is therefore proposed to consolidate the IAM app and database with the Cloud Storage Service app and database.